FatGoatPublic/handbook/_pages/vi/recruit/recruit.md

 ## If you want to create technology that solves problems.

-Avance Venture Lab is searching for a few **brilliant minds** to join our hunt for impact through technology.
+FatGoat is searching for a few **brilliant minds** to join our hunt for impact through technology.

 ## If you are hungry for your footprint in the digital era.